sadekbaroudi/sweep36/README.md

 # Descripiton

-This is a reversible sweep pcb with support for 36 keys, per key leds, oled, and choc switches (no hotswap).
+This is a reversible sweep pcb with support for 36 keys, per key leds, oled, and choc spacing.
 In order to continue to support a no diode setup, I added support for the elite-c, and this is now required for the build.

+# Variations

+There are currently 5 versions of this pcb, as found in the pcb directory:
+* choc: No hotswap, 36 keys
+* choc-hotswap: Hotswap only, 36 keys
+* ks27-choc: Support for both choc and gateron ks-27 switches, no hotswap.
+Note that ks-27 switches use MX keycaps on a low profile switch.
+Given it's choc spacing, you will likely need to use custom smaller MX keycaps if using thees switches
+* choc-evq-inside: Hotswap only, 34 key, with an evqwgd001 roller encoder on the inside thumb key
+* choc-evq-outside: Hotswap only, 34 key, with an evqwgd001 roller encoder on the outside thumb key

 # Support me!